Cluster-norm for Unsupervised Probing of Knowledge

 \subsubsection{Training \& Results}

 Our results for CCS are shown in Figure \ref{fig:exp2_ccs}.
 We find that a modified prompt including Alice's opinion causes the majority of our CCS probes to achieve random accuracy against ground truth labels, when normalizing over the entire dataset (Burns-Norm).
 Clustering before normalizing over each cluster addresses this issue - we see that the average accuracy is closer to that of the control setting, where the opinion of Alice is not inserted.
-(PCA visualizations analogous to those in Figure \ref{fig:pre_norm_and_post_norm}) are found in Appendix \ref{app:exp_2_PCA}.)
+(PCA visualizations analogous to those in Figure \ref{fig:pre_norm_and_post_norm} are found in Appendix \ref{app:exp_2_PCA}, while a figure displaying the mean accuracy for different layers across multiple model can be found in Appendix \ref{app:exp2_details}.)
 The reason for cluster normalization achieving higher accuracy is that our method removes the distracting feature of the opinion of Alice, enabling a CCS probe to more accurately determine the direction of the desired knowledge feature.
 However, for the simpler CRC-TPC method, results differ only slightly for the two approaches, as can be seen in Table \ref{table:crc_IMDb_layer_23_biased_explicit}.

 Interestingly, for Mistral-7B, our results differ from those in \cite{farquhar2023challenges}.
 Using the default normalization method on the modified dataset, only a few CCS probes are influenced by the explicit opinion of Alice.
 However, results for other models we have tested (detailed in Appendix \ref{app:exp2_details}) show that the explicit opinion of Alice is indeed often a distraction for the unsupervised probes using only Burns-Normalization, though not as significantly as reported in \cite{farquhar2023challenges}.